Cadence lifts revenue forecast as AI boom boosts chip-design demand

 Chip designers such as Nvidia, Arm and Advanced Micro Devices also use Cadence's design tools to develop semiconductors used in handheld devices and servers that process data for AI.

-Cadence forecast full-year revenue between $4.05 billion and $4.09 billion, largely above analysts' average estimate of $4.06 billion, according to Refinitiv data.
-The company's earlier estimate was for $4.03 billion to $4.07 billion.
+Cadence forecast full-year revenue between US$4.05 billion and US$4.09 billion, largely above analysts' average estimate of US$4.06 billion, according to Refinitiv data.
+The company's earlier estimate was for US$4.03 billion to US$4.07 billion.

 The San Jose, California-based company's shares fell about 4 per cent in after-market trading.